DanPearce/CI_PP5_Nexus_DRF/README.md

 30. Enjoy!

 The following steps can be followed to clone the project:
-1. Navigte to GitHub and login to your account.
+1. Navigate to GitHub and login to your account.
 2. Navigate to the repository you wish to clone.
-3. Under the green 'Code' dropdown, select your preffered cloning option.
+3. Under the green 'Code' dropdown, select your preferred cloning option.
-4. On your machine, please navigte either to your editor / cmd / terminal.
+4. On your machine, please navigate either to your editor / cmd / terminal.
 5. Ensure your directory is changes to the location you wish to clone the project.
 6. In the terminal type git clone and followed by the URL you selected earlier.
 7. The project will be cloned to the location chosen.